-Most content can be used to teach to the new Common Core State Standards (CCSS) for English Language Arts, which puts significant emphasis on media literacy, narrative non-fiction, argument-based writing and primary source analysis.
+Most content can be used to address Common Core State Standards (CCSS) for English Language Arts, which emphasizes on media literacy, narrative non-fiction, argument-based writing and primary source analysis.

 Why teach with the news?